"Their proverbs reveal them." - On another page are 830 Danish proverbs in Norwegian translation

 No man is so tall that he need never stretch, and none so small that he need never stoop.
 [Danish]

-No one falls low unless he attempt to climb high.
+No one falls low unless he tried to climb high.

 One bite brings another.